JimmyJiang666/jimmyjiang666.github.io/_pages/writing.md

 layout: page
 title: Writings
 permalink: /writings/
 description: “Not I, nor anyone else can travel that road for you.
 You must travel it by yourself.
 It is not far.
 It is within reach.
 Perhaps you have been on it since you were born, and did not know.
-Perhaps it is everywhere - on water and land.”                                                                      - Song of Myself, 46, Walt Whitman (1819-1892)
+Perhaps it is everywhere - on water and land.”

+<h1 align="right">- Song of Myself, 46, Walt Whitman (1819-1892)</h1>

 nav: true
 nav_order: 3